farhadcse38/farhadcse38/README.md

 ### 📝 About Me:
-Currently, I am working as an SQA Engineer Intern at Mysoftheaven (BD) LTD. I have completed my Bachelor's degree in Computer Science and Engineering from Bangladesh University of Business and Technology (BUBT).
+Currently, I am working as an SQA Engineer at Mysoftheaven (BD) LTD. I have completed my Bachelor's degree in Computer Science and Engineering from Bangladesh University of Business and Technology (BUBT).
 I would like to pursue my career as an SQA engineer.
 Looking for such a software company that offers me a stable and positive atmosphere and inspires me to enhance and therefore to innovate the work culture for the betterment of all parties concerned.
 I want to see the reflection of my knowledge through SQA career.

   - 🔭 I’m currently working on **Manual Testing, API Testing and Performance Testing**
   - 🌱 I’m currently learning **Database Testing, Web Automation and Mobile App Automation**